Core Idea

 • Changes in one area unpredictably ripple through the entire system

-• No clear modules, no enforced layers, and no separation of concerns
+• No clear modules, no enforced layers, no separation of concerns

-• Spaghetti code with tangled dependencies: impossible to understand what calls what or what depends on what
+• Tangled dependencies: impossible to understand what calls what or what depends on what

-• Shared promiscuous data access: any component can read or write any data structure, violating encapsulation and creating hidden coupling
+• Promiscuous data access: any component can read or write any data structure, violating encapsulation and creating hidden coupling

-• Lack of boundaries or organization: prevents meaningful modularity, making it impossible to isolate changes or test components independently
+• Lack of boundaries: prevents meaningful modularity, making it impossible to isolate changes or test components independently

 Why This Matters